 Electronic Course Reserves

-The UW has designated Canvas for use in creating electronic course reserves.
-If you would like assistance in setting up a course, please contact the Help Department at 608-262-5242 or help@law.wisc.edu.
+Electronic Course Reserves can be created in Canvas.
+If you would like assistance in setting up your Canvas course, please contact the Help Department at 608-262-5242 or help@law.wisc.edu.

 LexisNexis / Westlaw/ Bloomberg Law